 This really is a very testy thing to do in Bruges!

-A museum dedicated to the beauty of the Belgian Fry, this is a delicious and fun museum which is not only interesting but will also take your taste buds on a flavour journey too.
+Fun stuff to do this weekend in Bruges?
+A museum dedicated to the beauty of the Belgian Fry, this is a delicious and fun museum that is not only interesting but will also take your taste buds on a flavour journey too.

 14. Bruges City Hall